History of Iconify

-Slowly work on Iconify took over, I did not have time to work on forum software.
+Slowly, work on Iconify took over and I did not have time to work on forum software.

 Originally, Iconify had the following goals:

-- Offer an easy to use SVG framework for developers.
+- To offer an easy to use SVG framework for developers.

 - Maintain a repository of open source icon sets for open source developers.